Bites & Stings

 - Immerse in HOT WATER: Immersion in hot water is preferable to ice.

 - packs vs. ice packs for clinically

 - symptomatic pain alleviation at 10 and 20 minutes (1 trial)

 - Vinegar with 5% acetic acid: Vinegar is good for box jellyfish and their smaller cousins, Irukandji.

 - Vinegar or Adolph’s meat tenderizer may

-- make skin appear worse or encourage discharge and make discomfort worse.
+- make skin appear worse or encourage discharge and make the discomfort worse.

 - Soak in HOT WATER

 - Standard “trauma” care